OperationCode/front-end/CONTRIBUTING.md

 Some issues take awhile to code a solution for.
 It is very normal to take a large amount of time to turn in well-written work that resolves an issue!
 In the meantime, there could be many other people contributing to the code base.
 Since we use Git, you'll want to keep you project up-to-date with the `main` branch so there are no [merge conflicts](https://help.github.com/articles/about-merge-conflicts/) to resolve when you make your pull request.

 1. [Keep your fork in sync with Operation Code's main branch.](https://help.github.com/articles/syncing-a-fork/)
-2. Run `yarn` to install any updated dependencies
+2. Run `pnpm install` to install any updated dependencies
-3. Run `yarn dev` to restart local development environment
+3. Run `pnpm dev` to restart local development environment

 ### Knowing The Tools At Your Disposal